florian/reading-notes/books/9_The_Man_Who_Solved_the_Market/README.md

 - RenTec had (and probably has) some trading strategies that only make money in 50.5% of transactions.
 If you do a lot of such transactions these are still really profitable.
 Most hedge funds at the time thought such strategies were not worth trading, leaving room that RenTec filled
 - RenTec was brilliant at minimizing transaction costs, which is one of the reasons why it could execute 50.5% strategies
 - For years, RenTec only traded with commodities & similar stuff, but not with stocks.
 While stocks did require more complicated modeling, they also just had bugs in their code which prevented their strategies from working.
 It seems to me like RenTec could've saved a few years of headaches about stock trading had they paid more attention to proper software engineering earlier on
+- RenTec collected historical data of stock movements way before anyone else did.
+In fact, they did this because a single employee found it interesting,  even though they were not yet able to use that data.
+Later on it proved to be incredibly valuable